 Bettsville is a tiny village located in the state of Ohio.
-With a population of 643 people and just one neighborhood, Bettsville is the 634th largest community in Ohio.
-Bettsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 593 people and just one neighborhood, Bettsville is the 649th largest community in Ohio.
+Much of the housing stock in Bettsville was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Bettsville is generally considered to be a blue-collar town.
-38.71% of the Bettsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bettsville is a village of service providers, production and manufacturing workers and sales and office workers.
-There are especially a lot of people living in Bettsville who work in office and administrative support (9.68%), sales jobs (7.89%) and management occupations (7.17%).
+Bettsville is a blue-collar town, with 47.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bettsville is a village of professionals, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Bettsville who work in healthcare (8.33%), office and administrative support (7.33%), and sales jobs (5.67%).

 Bettsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small village, Bettsville doesn't have a public transportation system that people use for their commute.

 The percentage of people in Bettsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.25% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bettsville in 2018 was $29,452, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $117,808 for a family of four.
 However, Bettsville contains both very wealthy and poor people as well.